ddbj/www/_faq/en/how-to-input-amino-acid-seq.md

 lang: en
 ---

-## How can I input amino acid sequence (/translation qualifier) for CDS feature?

 <p>The amino acid sequence for <a href="/ddbj/cds-e.html">CDS feature</a> will be automatically translated from nucleotide sequence according to location and other items, and reflected into <a href="/ddbj/qualifiers-e.html#translation">/translation qualifier</a>.
 So, in general, do not enter it. </p>
 <dl><dt>References</dt>